wsprtv/wsprtv.github.io/docs/README.md

 ### Extended Telemetry URL Generation

 In a future version of WSPR TV, a wizard will be available to generate ET URL parameters automatically.
-For now, these parameters must be constructed by hand with some practice and bookmarked for future use.
+For now, these parameters can be constructed by hand with some practice.

 ## License